-- The furnace is designed to be controlled by a 24 VAC thermostat.
-The thermostat's wiring must comply with the current provisions of the NEC (ANSI/NFPA 70) and with applicable local codes having jurisdiction. - Twinning of two stage furnaces is no longer supported.
+- The furnace is designed to be controleed by a 24 VAC thermostat.
+The thermostat's wiring must comply with the current provisions of the NEC (ANSI/NFPA 70) and with applicable local codes having jurisdiction. - NORDYNE no longer supports twinning of two stage furnaces.
 Please contact your furnace distributor for details. - The thermostat must be installed according to the instructions supplied by the thermostat manufacturer.
-Low voltage connections (24 VAC) from the thermostat are wired to the terminal strip on the integrated control in the furnace.
-Recommended minimum wire gauge for thermostat wiring is shown in Table 5 (page 23). - The thermostat should be mounted about 5 feet above the floor on an inside wall.
-DO NOT install the thermostat